 For the longest time, "The Book of Souls" did absolutely nothing for me.
 An overrated epic, I thought.
 But now...
 It opens with a cool little acoustic intro before suddenly crash into heaviness with a bang.
 A great couple of verses with a great Bruce performance lead to a good pre-chorus and an even better chorus.
 The lyrics to this song verge on the wacky, but they're somehow still really, really good and fit the song so well that it doesn't matter.
 The change-up into faster territory is really nice, and this is one of Nicko's best performances, IMO.
 Like "The Talisman", this one is higher in my rankings than it's ever been, but unlike "The Talisman", I'm unafraid to give it full marks, because there's nothing wrong here at all, and it's just a really awesome song.
 10

 This is the jewel of the album.
-Unusual heavy song for the band (like BTATS and TROBB.
 Again shows the tendency of Steve to end the songs just the same way as it starts.
-Janick/Steve is a brutally good combination !
-This song fits perfectly on the theme of the album (maybe because it's the title track, haha) - it sounds epic, it sounds mystic and creepy/secretly.
-The song has an amazing pre-chorus too... and lyrics.
-One of the best reunion era songs and epics.
-It's the equivalent to Powerslave (the song).
-The acoustic intro is amazing, sets the atmosphere of the song really well.
+Janick/Steve is a brutally good combination!
+The song sounds epic and mystic.
+Great lyrics.
+I really like that the cymbals are used a lot.
+The acoustic intro is amazing (it sets the atmosphere of the song really well).
 Heavy but at the same time melodic riff.
 I really like Steve's bass playing.
 The verses and the pre-chorus are awesome too.
-The fast part of the song + the solos are epic.
-Bruce sounds better than ever on this song, especially in this golden chorus.
-Janick shines through the whole song with his melodic guitar harmonies (like Adrian shines in TWM - the whole song belongs to him and screams Adrian!).
-Nicko adds nice climax with his gong just before the fast riff comes.
+The fast part of the song with the great solos is epic.
+Bruce sounds better than ever on this song, especially during epic chorus.
+Janick shines through the whole song with his melodic guitar harmonies.
+Nicko adds a nice climax with his gong just before the fast riff comes.
 Overall this song is a future classic... one of the best reunion era songs and epics.
 I love when an epic song has two distinctive parts (slow and fast).